kashika0112/kashika0112/README.md

 ### Hi there 👋
 <p> I am Kashika, a B.Tech CSAI student currently devoted to exploring different domains and learning new technologies!!
-Curious about Open-Source!
+Curious about Open-Source and ML/AI!

 <!--
 **kashika0112/kashika0112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.